dottedmag/dottedmag.net/src/cv.md

 ## Professional Summary

-I am a software engineer specializing in designing, developing, maintaining and running software systems with a focus on long-term maintainability.
-I have experience leading small teams and possess strong technical leadership and product management skills.
-I am an an contributor to numerous open-source projects, including well-known ones such as BusyBox, fontconfig, GNOME, Linux, and VLC.
+I am a software engineer who specializes in the design, development, maintenance, and operation software systems emphasizing long-term maintainability.
+My experience includes leading small teams, and I have demonstrated technical leadership and product management skills.
+I am a contributor to various open-source projects, including prominent ones like BusyBox, fontconfig, GNOME, Linux, and VLC.

 ## Areas of Expertise

 ### Software design, Development & Operations

-At Ridge, I have been responsible for software architecture, component design and the development of supporting tools and procedures.
+At Ridge, my responsibilities inlcude software architecture, component design and the development of development tools and procedures.
 Additionally, I have implemented a significant portion of the system.

-At Luminati, I designed and implemented an application-level metrics and logging system to enhance visibility into the application behavior, and created a custom database system to overcome a performance bottleneck that could not be resolved by using off-the-shelf databases.
+At Luminati, I designed and implemented an application-level metrics and logging system to improve the visibility of application behavior.
+Moreover I created a custom database system to address a performance bottleneck that could not be resolved with off-the-shelf databases.

-In the OpenInkpot project, I guided the development of an embedded Linux distribution tailored for eBook readers, spanning from the kernel up to custom UI optimized for e-Ink screens.
+In the OpenInkpot project, I steered the development of an embedded Linux distribution specifically designed for eBook readers, encompassing everything from the kernel to a custom UI optimized for e-Ink screens.

 Some of my code can be found on most Linux machines.
-If you are using a desktop Linux system, you may want to execute `man 1 unshare` and refer to the `AUTHORS` section.
+If you are using a desktop Linux system, you might consider executing `man 1 unshare` and referring to the `AUTHORS` section.

 ### Technical leadership

-I have experience in introducing, setting up and fine-tuning software development, testing, deployment processes.
-In Ridge, CFEngine and OpenInkpot, I established engineering processes for code review, continuous integration, and unit and acceptance testing.
+I have experience in introducing, setting up and fine-tuning software development, testing, and deployment processes.
+I established engineering processes for code review, continuous integration, and unit and acceptance testing in Ridge, CFEngine and OpenInkpot.

 ### Product management

-At Ridge, I have defined product requirements based on customers needs to make the product appealing to various roles within customers organizations.
+At Ridge, I have defined product requirements based on customers needs, aiming to make the product appealing to various roles within our customers' organizations.

-In OpenInkpot, I determined the product scope, gathered customer needs and translated them into product requirements.
+In OpenInkpot, I determined the product scope, gathered information about customer needs, and translated them into specific product requirements.

 ### Project management

-I have managed small, volunteer-based teams, such as the distributed team responsible for producing software for the Azbooka e-reader in the OpenInkpot project.
+I have managed small, volunteer-based teams, including the the distributed team responsible for producing software for the Azbooka e-reader of the OpenInkpot project.

 ## Work preferences

-I am seeking remote work with a reasonably flexible schedule.
+I am seeking remote work opportunity that offers a reasonably flexible schedule.

 ## Professional Experience